Thursday, August 21, 1969

 AlbumSome of the songs worked on during this session were first released on the "Abbey Road" LP

-At this late stage (the master tape of the “Abbey Road” album had been done the previous day), it was discovered that the orchestra on “The End” was slightly out of sync with The Beatles’ performance.
-So on this day, from 1 pm to 2 pm, in EMI Studios Room 4, engineer Phil McDonald was tasked to do some tape copying to extract the orchestra track on another tape.
+At this late stage — after the master tape of the “Abbey Road” album had been assembled the previous day — it was discovered that the orchestral part on “The End” was slightly out of sync with The Beatles’ performance.
+To address this, a session was held from 1 pm to 2 pm in Room 4 of EMI Studios, where engineer Phil McDonald prepared a tape copy to isolate the orchestra track onto a separate tape.

-A second session was then held in the control room of Studio Two, from 2:30 pm to 12 pm.
+A second session then took place in the control room of Studio Two, from 2:30 pm to midnight.

-On August 14, eleven attempts at crossfading “You Never Give Me Your Money” into “Sun King / Mean Mr. Mustard” were made, using the tape loops assembled by Paul McCartney on August 5.
-On this day, another attempt was made, which would be the one released on the “Abbey Road” album.
+On August 14, eleven attempts had been made to crossfade “You Never Give Me Your Money” into “Sun King / Mean Mr. Mustard,” using tape loops assembled by Paul McCartney on August 5.
+On this day, a further attempt was made — and this became the version used on “Abbey Road.”

-“The End” was then remixed to fix the sync issue with the orchestra.
-Only one remix (named remix 4) was needed.
-This was the one released on the “Abbey Road” album, pending a last edit done on August 25.
+Attention then returned to “The End,” which was remixed to correct the sync issue between the band and the orchestra.
+Only one remix (labelled Remix Stereo 4) was needed, and this version was used for the album, pending a final edit completed on August 25.

 To correct this, track three with the strings and brass was transferred to another tape and ‘flown in’ from another machine during mixing.